CamVergara/Discord-bot-Elon-Musk-with-Python/README.md

 <img width="205" alt="ElonBot" src="https://user-images.githubusercontent.com/107360657/196608381-213d907d-7fb9-4404-a541-6c0e09930380.png">

-This repo contains code to create a replica of Elon Musk that can chat and interact with users on Discord, like sending private messages if the special key "?" before a command is used.
+This repo contains code to create a replica of "Elon Musk" bot that can chat and interact with users on Discord, like sending private messages if the special key "?" before a command is used.

 # Try it!